BlocklistPro/XeroAccess/README.md

 );
 ```

-No error messages should be returned ^ since this is a stealth ninja script and ninjas must be quiet to avoid detection.
+No error messages should be returned ^ since this is a stealth ninja script and ninja's must be quiet to avoid detection.

 Request Key Auth Code